stephaneuler/board-of-symbols/documentation/BoSL commands.md

 Internally the function sends the BoSL command *# 2 3 0xff0000 \n*.

 Usually users do not need to use the BoSL commands directly.
-There are, however, a number of advanced commands without cooresponding function wrapper.
+There are, however, a number of advanced commands without corresponding function wrappers.
+In this case a command can be send directly as

-    `board.receiveMessage( command );`
+    board.receiveMessage( command );

+(Java version).
+The currently implemented commands are listed below.
+It is fairly easy to add more commands in this way.
+Some of them are, however, more or less experimental and not fully tested (mainly the commands dealing with images).
+Therefore they should be used with some care.

 ## List of additional commands